winfsp/winspd/README.md

 </p>

 <p align="center">
-    WinSpd enables the creation of storage units ("SCSI disks") as user mode processes (i.e. without writing any kernel mode code).
-These storage units are added to the Windows storage stack and appear to the Windows OS as real disks that can be formatted and accessed via a file system such as NTFS.
+    WinSpd enables the creation of storage units ("SCSI disks") in user mode (i.e. without writing any kernel mode code).
+Such storage units are created and served by user mode storage devices (i.e. user mode processes) and are added to the Windows OS storage stack.
+They appear to Windows as real disks that can be formatted and accessed via a file system such as NTFS.
     <br/>
     <br/>
-    The capture below shows a SCSI disk created via a user mode process, which is then partitioned, formatted with NTFS, assigned a drive letter and accessed normally.
+    The capture below shows a storage unit created by a user mode storage device called "rawdisk", which is then partitioned, formatted with NTFS, assigned a drive letter and accessed normally.
     <br/>
     <br/>
     <img src="doc/cap.gif"/>
 </p>

-## Storage Units
+## User Mode Storage Devices

-A WinSpd storage unit is a SCSI "direct-access block device" (as per the definition in the SCSI SBC standard).
+A user mode storage device is a user mode process that can create and serve storage units.
+As storage unit is a SCSI "direct-access block device" (as per the definition in the SCSI SBC standard) or more commonly referred to as a "SCSI disk".
 It is used to store data in logical blocks; each block contains the same amount of data (the Block Length) and has a Logical Block Address (LBA), which is a 64-bit number in a single contiguous address space.
 In particular WinSpd (and the SCSI standard) do not assume the traditional geometry of cylinder-head-sector (CHS) for how blocks are laid out.

 Storage units support two primary operations: read and write, and two secondary operations: flush and unmap: